 Dr. Linton has twelve years of experience in the ministry as a senior minister, youth minister, and church planter in Indiana, Kentucky, North Carolina, and Virginia.
 He was also an adjunct professor at College of the Scriptures in Louisville, KY, and Shaw University Divinity School's extension campus in High Point, NC.
-His interests include Civil War history, genealogy, and stock car racing.
+His interests include Civil War history, genealogy, classical music, and stock car racing.
+He has been married to Kim Scott since 1989.